Central nervous system (CNS) nocardiosis is a rare infection that may affect both the brain and the spine in patients with immunodeficiency.

 Symptoms may vary according to the type of presentation and its extension in the CNS: headache, nausea, vomiting, focal neurological deficit and seizures are reported as the most common 2-3.

 This infection has no specific features to aid in suggesting the diagnosis.
-It typically manifests as a parenchymal abscess in any part of the brain, although spinal cord abscesses and meningitis have also been described 1,2.
+It typically manifests as a parenchymal abscess in any part of the brain, though spinal cord abscesses and meningitis have also been described 1,2.

 - 1. Kranick SM, Zerbe CS.
 Case report from the NIH Clinical Center: CNS nocardiosis.
 J. Neurovirol.
 2013;19 (5): 505-7. doi:10.1007/s13365-013-0193-7 - Free text at pubmed - Pubmed citation